AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

 Writing Readable Code - Part 1
 --------------------------------

-* We could use `use` on package names to remove some dot-notation
+* We could use :ada:`use` on package names to remove some dot-notation

    .. code:: Ada